Address Your Back Pain and Postural Concerns with the Right Physical Therapy Here!

 At In Line Physical Therapy, I employ a tailored approach, combining the Schroth and SEAS methods based on each individual spinal condition.
 I adapt the exercises with these methods to address all spinal conditions, including hyperkyphosis (hunchback), hyperlordosis (excessive arched back) and Flat-back Syndrome.
 Both the Schroth and SEAS methods are most effective when started early in the progression of all spinal conditions.
 Consulting a certified Schroth or SEAS physical therapist for a tailored treatment plan is crucial for these conditions.

-Contact ME today for more information and timely expert intervention.
+Contact me today for more information and timely expert intervention.

 TREATING ALL SPINAL CONDITIONS